TaranDahl/Phobos/docs/Fixed-or-Improved-Logics.md

 - Building upgrades now consistently use building's `PowerUpN` animation settings corresponding to the upgrade's `PowersUpToLevel` where possible.
 - Subterranean units are no longer allowed to perform deploy functions like firing weapons or `IsSimpleDeployer` while burrowed or burrowing, they will instead emerge first like they do for transport unloading.
 - The otherwise unused setting `[AI]` -> `PowerSurplus` (defaults to 50) which determines how much surplus power AI players will strive to have can be restored by setting `[AI]` -> `EnablePowerSurplus` to true.
+- Projectiles created from `AirburstWeapon` now remember the WeaponType and can apply radiation etc.
 - Planning paths are now shown for all units under player control or when `[GlobalControls]->DebugPlanningPaths=yes` in singleplayer game modes.

 ## Fixes / interactions with other extensions